 Putting this Information to Use

-Looking at some of the most common mistakes made by business owners, how many of them are you guilty of too?
-Make a list, placing the most critical mistakes you feel you’ve made all at the top and those you consider slightly less important lower down.
+Looking at some of the most common mistakes business owners make, how many are you guilty of too?
+Make a list, placing the most critical mistakes you feel you’ve made at the top and those you consider slightly less important lower down.

 Next, starting at the top of your list, come up with things you can do to turn these mistakes around.
-For instance, if you’re guilty of failing to set goals, set aside time on your calendar to come up with all of the things you want your business to do.
+For instance, if you’re guilty of failing to set goals, set aside time on your calendar to develop everything you want your business to do.

 Go Beyond the List

-It also benefits you to go beyond these lists and actually speak to others in your field or area, asking them which mistakes they’ve made that they regret most.
-Ask also what they do today to avoid making those same mistakes over again.
+It also benefits you to go beyond these lists and speak to others in your field or area, asking them which mistakes they’ve made that they regret most.
+Ask also what they do today to avoid repeating those same mistakes.